Investigating the effect of hadronic models on IACT images: Simulations

 \section{Simulations}

-In order to investigate the effect of hadronic interaction models on IACT iamges, we simulated a large number of cosmic ray (CR) extensive air showers for different models using the software package CORSIKA (Cosmic Ray Simulation for Kascade, version 7.7402)~\cite{heck_1998}.
+In order to investigate the effect of hadronic interaction models on IACT images, we simulated a large number of cosmic ray (CR) extensive air showers for different models using the software package CORSIKA (Cosmic Ray Simulation for Kascade, version 7.7402)~\cite{heck_1998}.
 Initially developed for the KASCADE experiment~\cite{ANTONI2003490}, this software is publicly available, open-source, and a standard tool for the broader astroparticle physics community.
 The showers were simulated using the \texttt{QGSJET-II04}, \texttt{EPOS-LHC} and \texttt{Sibyll 2.3d} models implemented in CORSIKA.

 All events were simulated at $20\degree$ zenith, $180\degree$ azimuth, and with an opening angle of the view cone of $5\degree$.
+The choice of these particular zenith and azimuth angles does not lead to a loss in generality, as it is the typical setting for studies evaluating IACTs performances~\cite{HESS:2015cyv,MAGIC:2014zas,CTAConsortium:2017dvg, Glombitza_2023}.
 The simulations were performed for the so-called \texttt{phase2d3} configuration, which corresponds to the latest state of the H.E.S.S. array taking into account effects such as the optical degradation of the telescope mirrors and changes in electronics~\cite{ThesisJohannes,ThesisSimon}.
 Five representative primaries (proton, helium, nitrogen, silicon, and iron) were used.
 The energy range and total number of events were variable, depending on the primary particle (Table \ref{tab:primaries_en_range}), and a spectral index of -2 was used.
 Furthermore, we used the software \texttt{sim\_telarray} (version 1.63) to fully simulate the detector response, ranging from the particles’ ray tracing to the measurement with photomultiplier tubes (PMTs) and its digitization~\cite{Bernl_hr_2008}.

 Once the simulations are recorded, a calibration and cleaning procedure is needed.
 Both were done using the standard H.E.S.S.
 Analysis Program (HAP); in particular, a dual threshold cleaning procedure is applied to exclude all pixels without a shower signal and to keep only pixels with shower signals in local proximity.
 In this paper, we used the so-called 5/10 tailcuts cleaning~\cite{hess_crab} for CT1-4.
 For CT5, we use a similar cleaning, but considering two neighboring pixels, 9/16NN2.